53b4/dxfTool/README.md

 # dxfTool
 Simple tool to create dxf file with circles inside that locations are defined in separate file.
 All circles has the same radius.
-This project uses on netDxf library
+This project uses netDxf library

 usage:
 dxfTool.exe path-to-source-fie radius [path-to-output-dxf-fie]